 6] Enable and unmute your Bluetooth device for the Your Phone app

-If all the above solutions don’t fix the phone call audio issue in Your Phone app, the issue could be that your Bluetooth headset is muted or, worse, disabled.
+If all the above solutions don’t fix the phone call audio issue in Phone Link app, the issue could be that your Bluetooth headset is muted or, worse, disabled.
 Thankfully, you can enable this device and unmute it easily.

 Once again, open Windows Settings using the Windows key + I combination.
 Next, go to System and select Sound.
 Under Advanced Sound options on the right-hand panel, click on the App volume and Device Preferences option.